Does this section apply to us?

 - Data Protection Impact Assessments (DPIAs) – existing assessments may need to be reviewed in the light of the UK GDPR; for example, if they cover international data flows that on exit date become restricted transfers.

 - Data protection officers (DPOs) – if you are currently required to have a DPO, on exit date that requirement will continue, whether under the UK GDPR or the EU GDPR.
 You may continue to have a DPO who covers the UK and EEA.
 The UK and EU GDPRs will both require that your DPO is ‘easily accessible from each establishment’ in the EEA and UK.

 - Codes of conduct and certification – The EDPB is working on guidance regarding codes of conduct and certification, and how those schemes may be used for international transfers.
 Currently there are no approved codes of conduct and certification schemes acting as safeguards for international transfer tools.
-However, we are working on developing codes of conduct and certification schemes and this work will continue after the end of the transition period at the end of 2020.
+However, we are working on developing codes of conduct and certification schemes and this work will continue after the end of the transition period.